h-rica/zcatalyst-cli-plugin-react/README.md

 ```
 Check this [documentation](https://catalyst.zoho.com/help/cli-init.html#React) to get started with React in Catalyst
 > Note: zcatalyst-cli of versions 1.11.0 and above supports this plugin.

+## Build Tool Support
+This plugin automatically detects and supports both modern and traditional React build tools:
+- **Vite** - Fast, modern build tool with HMR (recommended for new projects)
+- **Webpack** - Traditional build tool via Create React App (react-scripts)

+The plugin automatically detects which build tool your project uses.
+See [Build Tool Detection](docs/build-tool-detection.md) for more details.
 <br>

 ## Configuring Plugin